 Six nights at unique four- and five-star accommodations; internal flight from Lima to Cusco; private travel for all day trips and excursions; departure airport transfer; private tours with local guides and cultural experts; exclusive VIP access and tastings; guided activities, adventures and expeditions; entrance fees; daily breakfasts, most lunches and dinners; local beverages with meals.

 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for tour leader.

 Where does the trip start and end?

-Our adventure begins at the Hotel Casa Republica in Lima, Peru.
+Our adventure begins at the AC Hotel Lima Miraflores in Lima, Peru.
 The closest airport is the Jorge Chavez International Airport (LIM).
 We recommend arriving one day in advance of our trip start to ensure you’re at our starting point on time.
 Our adventure ends in Cusco, Peru.
 The closest airport is the Alejandro Velasco Astete Airport (CUZ).
 Your flight home or to onward travel should be scheduled to depart at 2:30pm or later from here.